mrigsbee/VT-Bucket-List/README.md

   Added SQLite backend so now data is saved.
 CRUD operations work with UI properly.

 11/20/2016 (3 hours):
   Added a list of "Official Hokie Bucket List" items to a new Activity.
+Long-clicking items on the Official Hokie Bucket list will add the item(s) to the user's personal bucket list.